Django Strikes Again

 Django Strikes Again (Django 2 - Il grande ritorno, lit.
-"Django 2 - The Great Return") is a 1987 Italian Spaghetti Western film directed by Nello Rossati, under the pseudonym Ted Archer.
-It is the only official sequel to Django.
+"Django 2 - The Great Return") is a 1987 Italian spaghetti Western film directed by Nello Rossati, under the pseudonym "Ted Archer".
+It stars Franco Nero as the title character in a story set 20 years after the first film, and it is the only official sequel in the Django series.

 Synopsis

-Twenty years after the events in the first Django, the title character has left the violent life of a gunslinger to become a monk.
+Twenty years after the events in the first Django, the eponymous deadly gunslinger has left his violent life behind and become a monk named Brother Ignatius.
 Living in seclusion in a monastery, he wants no more of the violent actions he perpetrated.
-Suddenly, he learns from a dying former lover that some time ago he had a young daughter, who has been kidnapped along with other children who are now working for a ruthless Belgian criminal known as El Diablo (The Devil) Orlowsky, who is an arms dealer and slave trader.
-The children and other prisoners work in Orlowsky's mine, from which he hopes to get rich from the spoils.
+Suddenly, he learns from a dying former lover that some time ago he had a young daughter, who has been kidnapped along with other children who are now working for a ruthless Hungarian criminal and aristocrat known as El Diablo (The Devil) Orlowsky, who commands a mercenary army and has made himself infamous as an arms dealer and slave trader.
+The children and other prisoners are exploited working in Orlowsky's silver mine, from which he hopes to get rich from the spoils.
 Determined to find his daughter and nail the bad guys, Django gets some arms and goes on the warpath against Orlowsky's private army.